yltaba/blog/content/authors/admin/_index.md

 title: Yuri Lucatelli Taba
 ---

-I am a PhD student in Political Science interested in data analysis and in generating meaningful insights from it.
-I have experience as a Demand Planning Analyst and as Research Assistant.
+Political Science PhD student interested in data analysis and in generating meaningful insights from it.
+I have experience in business as a Demand Planning Analyst and in academia as a Research Assistant.
 Working mostly with R, but currently learning SQL and Python.